Phone-GWP-group

 Particularly important in retail environments (where your packaging must grab consumer attention), you can even use your eCommerce packs to start tempting customers with upcoming seasonal offers.

-This consideration also feeds back to all areas of your business being fully aware of critical dates and expected peaks in demand.
+This consideration also reflects the need for all areas of your business to be fully aware of critical dates and expected peaks in demand.

 Promotional packs